finos/common-domain-model/documentation/source/event-model.rst

 * Settlement (including any future contingent cashflow payment)
 * Exercise of options

-The representation of state transitions in the CDM event model is based on the following design principles:
+The representation of lifecycle events in the CDM is based on the following design principles:

-* **A lifecycle event describes a change in the state of a trade**, i.e. there must be different before/after trade states based on that lifecycle event.
+* **A lifecycle event describes a state transition**.
+There must be different before/after trade states based on that lifecycle event.
+* **State transitions are functional and composable**.
+The CDM specifies the entire business logic to transition from one state to another.
+The state transition logic of all in-scope events is obtained by composing a small set of functional building blocks.
+* **The history of the trade state can be reconstructed** at any point in the trade lifecycle.
+The CDM implements a *lineage* between states as the trade goes through state transitions.
-* **The product definition that underlies the transaction remains immutable**, unless agreed (negotiated) between the parties to that transaction as part of a specific trade lifecycle event.
+* **The product underlying the transaction remains immutable**, unless agreed (negotiated) between the parties to that transaction as part of a specific trade lifecycle event.
 Automated events, for instance resets or cashflow payments, should not alter the product definition.
-* **The history of the trade state can be reconstructed at any point in the trade lifecycle**, i.e. the CDM implements a *lineage* between states as the trade goes through state transitions.
 * **The state is trade-specific**, not product-specific (i.e. it is not an asset-servicing model).
 The same product may be associated to infinitely many trades, each with its own specific state, between any two parties.

-The data structures in the event model are organised into four main sub-structures to represent state transitions, as described below.
+To represent a state transition, the event model is organised around four main data structures described below.

 .. figure:: images/event-model-overview.png

 * **Trade state** represents the state in the lifecycle that the trade is in, from execution to settlement and maturity.
-* **Primitive event** is a building block component used to specify business events in the CDM.
-Each primitive event describes a fundamental state-transition component that impacts the trade state during its lifecycle.
+* **Primitive operator** is the functional building block that is used to compose business events.
+Each operator describes a fundamental change to the state of a trade going from a before state to an after state and is parameterised by a primitive instruction.
-* **Business (i.e. trade lifecycle) event** represents a lifecycle event, which may consist of one or more primitive events.
+* **Business event** represents a trade lifecycle event as a composite of primitive instructions.
+A business event can comprise several instructions, each consisting of a set of primitive instructions applied as a "chain" to a single trade state (before).
+The resulting trade state (after) can be multiple.
 * **Workflow** represents a set of actions or steps that are required to trigger a business event.

 Each of these sub-structures are described in the subsequent sections.